Keep the Campaign Costs Down

 Instead, you might want to rank for something like "How to raise my credit score."
 This phrase is something we would call a long-tail keyword.
 It might not have the same traffic volume as the previous, but you'll rank better because it has a lower cost per click so you can outbid your competition easier.

-If you look at the example below, you can see that the long-tail phrase cost about 60 cents less per click.
+If you look at the example below, you can see that the long-tail phrase costs about 60 cents less per click.

 If you're looking for something a little more involved, we also recommend using the free tool Ubersuggest.